Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     // not all 0, or `self.padding == true`.
     fn select_word(&self, idx: RamIdx) -> (Word, Boolean);

-    // Extracts the dword at the given RAM index, returning it and an error flag.
+    // Extracts the double word at the given RAM index, returning it and an error flag.
 Ignores the low
     // bits of `idx` denoting sub-word precision. `err = true` iff `self.idx` and the high
     // (non-byte- or word-precision) bits of `idx` are not equal, or the low bits of `self.idx` are
     // not all 0, or `self.padding == true`.
     //
-    // NOTE: This will return an `err` if it receives an `idx` that is not dword-aligned.
+    // NOTE: This will return an `err` if it receives an `idx` that is not double word-aligned.
 This is
-    // good, because we only allow PC to be dword-aligned fn select_dword(&self, idx: RamIdx) -> (Word, Boolean);
+    // good, because we only allow PC to be double word-aligned fn select_double_word(&self, idx: RamIdx) -> (Word, Boolean);

     // Extracts the word from an input tape (of given length) at the given index (which, recall,
     // refers to words, not bytes).
 Returns `(word, end, err)`, where `word` is the loaded word,